OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Lumpsum Needed for Goal

-Calculate how much you need to invest today as a lumpsum to achieve your future financial goal.
-Factor in expected returns and inflation for a realistic number.
+Calculate how much you need to invest today as a one-time lumpsum to achieve your future financial goal.
+Factor in expected returns and inflation for a realistic, achievable investment plan.

 ₹